 Formulated with Glycerin and Coconut Acid, our luxurious shaving cream is essential to a close and comfortable shave.

-Outfitted with Best Badger bristles and a high-grade solid resin handle, this shaving brush presents a quality tool for lathering soaps and creams.
+Outfitted with vegan, badger-free bristles and a high-grade solid resin handle, this shaving brush presents a quality tool for lathering soaps and creams.

 OPTIONAL: SHAVING BOWL